-Before you can begin automating rss emails with Marketo you will need to find the data source; an RSS feed.
+Before automating RSS email with Marketo you will need to find the data source; an RSS feed.

 Many websites have a feed tag that can be appended to the base url.
 An example is any website built on WordPress where the RSS feed typically looks like this: